-Charges and countercharges are swirling around the Catholic Church.
-Newspaper articles have raised questions about how much Pope Benedict XVI knew about particular cases of alleged abuse by priests and the ways in which he himself dealt with abusers.
+Charges and counter-charges are swirling around the Catholic church.
+Newspaper articles have raised questions about how much Pope Benedict XVI knew about particular cases and the ways in which he himself dealt with abusers.
 No one can predict what will happen as more cases come to light and more victims tell their stories.
-But it’s worth stepping back for a moment and remembering that Benedict is probably the greatest scholar to rule the Church since Innocent III, the brilliant jurist who served from 1198 to 1216.
+But it’s worth stepping back, for a moment, and remembering that Benedict is probably the greatest scholar to rule the church since Innocent III, the brilliant jurist who served from 1198 to 1216.
 He knows how to wield all the tools of historical research and theological and exegetical argument.
 No one has studied the development and meaning of the Catholic liturgy with more care and precision, or performs Mass more beautifully.
 His rich sense of the value of tradition—and the way it develops over time—will likely determine his response to the current crisis.

 the sacred liturgy, celebrated according to the Roman use, enriched not only the faith and piety but also the culture of many peoples.
 It is known, in fact, that the Latin liturgy of the Church in its various forms, in each century of the Christian era, has been a spur to the spiritual life of many saints, has reinforced many peoples in the virtue of religion and made their piety bear fruit.

 The Church brings the means of devotion to its people—even to its saints.